alex2awesome/controlled-sequence-generation/README.md

 ![](presentation/equation-1.png)
 ![](presentation/equation-2.png)

+Where `c` is a vector of class labels indicating the desired structure, 1 per sentence in our desired output.
 Here is an example of an article structure:

 <figure class="image">
 <img style="float: right;" src="presentation/cover-image.png">